-He was baptized on 6 October 1844 in Church of St. Mary The Virgin, Dover, Kent, England.114 He was a Tailor.
+He was baptized on 6 October 1844 at Church of St. Mary The Virgin in Dover, Kent, England, United Kingdom.156 He was a Tailor.

 A look in the 1841 census shows a 25 year old Susanna Bailey living in Reynolds' and then-wife Mary's household (probably an employee although of course - it being the detail-short '41 census - I cannot be sure).
 Her daughter, 6 year old Pamela Bailey, is also at the address.